w3f/polkadot-wiki/docs/learn/learn-proxies.md

 > empty `enum`, and if you try to add this in as a proxy, nothing will happen.
 No new proxy will be
 > created.

-**It is critical to setup Anonymous Proxies with appropriate permissions**
+**It is critical to setup Anonymous Proxies with appropriate permissions and be aware of potential dangers**

 ### Creating Anonymous Proxies on Polkadot-JS UI